GenericMappingTools/pygmt/doc/maintenance.md

 ## Dependencies Policy

 PyGMT has adopted [SPEC 0](https://scientific-python.org/specs/spec-0000/) alongside the rest of the Scientific Python ecosystem, and therefore:

 * Support for Python versions be dropped 3 years after their initial release.
 * Support for core package dependencies (NumPy/Pandas/Xarray) be dropped 2 years after their initial release.

+Similarly, the PyGMT team has decided to support for GMT versions be dropped 3 years after their initial release.

 In `pyproject.toml`, the `requires-python` key should be set to the minimum supported version of Python.
-Minimum supported versions of Python and core package dependencies should be adjusted upward on every major and minor release, but never on a patch release.
+Minimum supported versions of GMT, Python and core package dependencies should be adjusted upward on every major and minor release, but never on a patch release.

 ## Backwards Compatibility and Deprecation Policy